Using a construction schedule template to plan out your project timeline is a great way to save time.

 Depending on the scale and size of your project, you could have a plumber come in the morning and electrician after lunch.
 But generally speaking, I like to book them on separate days to avoid any headaches.

 4. Keep your Schedule Up-to-Date

 Another consideration is to keep your schedule current.
 If there are any changes such as delays or over runs with a particular section of your renovation, make sure you revise your schedule to reflect this.

 Once amended make sure you contact your preceding trades and advise them of any delay well in advance so they can reschedule to fit you in at a later date.
 Calling a contractor one or two days before they were due to start won’t cut it!

 Most good contractors will have a few months’ worth of work in front of them so it may take some shuffling on their part to fit you back in.

 Finally, when you’re happy with your construction schedule, give every contractor plenty of notice on their start dates.
 Then book it all in and get ready to watch the magic happen!

 That’s about it for now.
 I hope you can see the benefit of using this type of template to schedule in your construction work.
-If you have been following along and completing all the steps and advice along the way you are now ready to jump into Stage 4: Construction Stage of your project!

 If you have any questions let me know – I’m always happy to help!